Light Novel: Ore no Imouto ga Konnani Kawaii Wake ga Nai

 Ayase also doesn't like what she interprets as Kyousuke corrupting her Kirino.

-In the 7th novel, Kyousuke berates Kirino for her laughter at Manami's shock from seeing them both on their Not A Date.
+In the 7th novel, Kyousuke berates Kirino for her laughter at Manami's shock from seeing them both on their Not a Date.
 Later she also rubs the misunderstanding in Kuroneko's face.
 The tables are turned when Kirino later declares that she and an otaku guy are dating, bringing out Kyousuke's own Green-Eyed Monster.

 In chapter 20 of the manga, Kirino starts to verbally assault Kuroneko the moment she starts to show interest in Kyousuke.
-She stops a few pages later because either she realizes what shes saying is generally mean or because its actually bringing the two closer together.
+She stops a few pages later because either she realizes what shes saying is generally mean or because it's actually bringing the two closer together.

 Kuroneko is extremely jealous and vindictive in the PSP Visual Novel, going as far as to actively sabotage Ayase and Kyousuke's relationship by ratting them out to Kirino instead of confronting them about it.
 When asked why she did it, she (in her usual "poetic" way) tells them it was just because she was jealous and knew Kirino would be too.